Skip to main content

 • “Boring storyline, even more boring/simple puzzles, tedious, awful controls.”

-Overall, the game's stability is a mixed bag; while many players report smooth performance and compatibility with modern systems, there are frequent mentions of bugs and glitches that can disrupt gameplay.
-Some users experienced crashes, freezes, and issues with the save system, but these problems are often described as minor and not significantly detrimental to the overall experience.
-Despite the occasional technical hiccup, the game's atmosphere and mechanics are generally praised, making it still enjoyable for most players.
+Overall, the game's stability is a mixed bag; while many players report smooth performance on modern systems with minimal hardware issues, there are frequent mentions of bugs and glitches that can disrupt gameplay, particularly with the save system and monster AI.
+Some players find these glitches to be minor and even enjoyable, while others experience frustrating crashes and freezes.
+Despite these issues, the game's atmosphere and mechanics are generally praised, suggesting that the stability concerns do not significantly detract from the overall experience.

 • “First time ever playing, and the game still holds up years later and runs great even on modern hardware.”